4th grade vocabulary worksheets

 - Antonyms Choose the word · answer key Antonyms are opposites: hot and cold, up and down, open and closed.

-- Context Clues Choose the word · answer key The sentence around a hard word usually hides its meaning.
+- Context clues Choose the word · answer key The sentence around a hard word usually hides its meaning.
 Read past the word, find the clue, then decide: The arid desert had not seen rain for months, so arid must mean very dry.

-- Greek and Latin Roots Choose the word · answer key Old Greek and Latin word parts hide inside big English words: tele means far, so telescope, telephone, and television all reach across distance.
+- Greek and Latin roots Choose the word · answer key Old Greek and Latin word parts hide inside big English words: tele means far, so telescope, telephone, and television all reach across distance.

-- Personification and Hyperbole Sorting · answer key Personification gives human actions to things: the wind whispered.
+- Personification and hyperbole Sorting · answer key Personification gives human actions to things: the wind whispered.
 Hyperbole exaggerates on purpose: I've told you a million times.

 - Prefixes Choose the word · answer key A prefix is glued to the front of a word and changes its meaning: un- flips lock into unlock.

-- Similes and Metaphors Sorting · answer key A simile compares with like or as: brave as a lion.
+- Similes and metaphors Sorting · answer key A simile compares with like or as: brave as a lion.
 A metaphor says one thing IS another: the classroom was a zoo.

 - Suffixes Choose the word · answer key A suffix is glued to the end of a word and changes its job: care becomes careful, careless, or carefully.